 You can’t always control what your teens purchase when they aren’t with you, but you can stock your refrigerator and pantry with healthy snacks, like fruit and cheese, for when your kids get hungry at home.
 This way, your kids won’t be consuming sugary drinks and junk food that’s detrimental to their teeth all the time.
 Keeping indulgent foods to a minimum, but don’t ban your kids from eating them.
 There’s nothing (most) teens like more than doing the opposite of what they’re told to do.

 Teenagers are hyper aware of their looks because their bodies are changing so quickly.
 Don’t make them feel insecure about their smile, but let them know that dental care and braces are a great investment for the future.
 Having straight, clean teeth is not only healthy but very attractive!
 Smoking and neglecting oral health, on the other hand, can result in stained, decayed teeth.

 Many adolescents are involved in afterschool sports that could be dangerous.
 If your teen is involved in a contact sports, make sure they have access to a well-fitted mouthguard.
 Mouth injuries can result in lost teeth, broken, jaws, concussions, or worse.
 It’s better to be safe than sorry!

 6. Don’t neglect regular checkups.

 We know that family dynamics are changing, especially now that your teen is more likely to spend time with friends than parents.
 Though it can be easy to miss scheduled dental visits, it can have negative repercussions on your child’s dental health.
 If they get in the habit of avoiding dental visits, the damage on their teeth may become irreversible.
 Even though adolescents have bigger bodies than they used to, they are still kids.
-As a parent, you can help them out by making appointments and giving them reminders.
+As a parent, you can help them out by making appointments with our children’s dentist in Katy and giving them reminders.
 Give us a call today and help your teens transition into adulthood with dental care as a priority.